oracle/odpi/doc/src/functions/dpiDeqOptions.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **options** [IN] -- a reference to the dequeue options from which the navigation option is to be retrieved.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.

     **value** [OUT] -- a pointer to the value, which will be populated upon